Component Object Model: Reference counting

-Not all reference count calls are sent to remote objects over the wire; a proxy keeps only one reference on the remote object and maintains its own local reference count.
-To simplify COM development, Microsoft introduced ATL (Active Template Library) for C++ developers.
-ATL provides for a higher-level COM development paradigm.
-It also shields COM client application developers from the need to directly maintain reference counting, by providing smart pointer objects.
+For remote objects, not all reference count calls are sent over the wire.
+A proxy keeps only one reference on the remote object and maintains its own local reference count.

+To simplify COM development for C++ developers, Microsoft introduced ATL (Active Template Library).
+ATL provides a relatively high-level COM development paradigm.
+It also shields COM client application developers from the need to directly maintain reference counting, by providing smart pointer types.
 Other libraries and languages that are COM-aware include the Microsoft Foundation Classes, the VC Compiler COM Support, VBScript, Visual Basic, ECMAScript (JavaScript) and Borland Delphi.

-Programming
+Programming context

-COM is a language agnostic binary standard that can be developed in any programming language capable of understanding and implementing its binary defined data types and interfaces.
-COM implementations are responsible for entering and leaving the COM environment, instantiating and reference-counting COM objects, querying objects for supported interfaces, as well as handling errors.
-The Microsoft Visual C++ compiler supports extensions to the C++ language referred to as C++ Attributes.
-These extensions are designed to simplify COM development and remove much of the boilerplate code required to implement COM servers in C++.
+COM is a language agnostic binary standard that allows objects to be used in any programming context able to access its binary interfaces.

+COM client software is responsible for enabling the COM sub-system, instantiating and reference-counting COM objects and querying objects for supported interfaces.

+The Microsoft Visual C++ compiler supports extensions to the C++ language, referred to as C++ Attributes, that are designed to simplify COM development and minimize boilerplate code required to implement COM servers in C++.
-Registry usage

-In Windows, COM classes, interfaces and type libraries are listed by GUIDs in the registry, under HKEY_CLASSES_ROOT\CLSID for classes and HKEY_CLASSES_ROOT\Interface for interfaces.
-COM libraries use the registry to locate either the correct local libraries for each COM object or the network location for a remote service.

-Registration-free COM
+Type metadata storage

+Originally, type library metadata was required to be stored in the system registry.
+A COM client would use the registry information for object creation.

-Registration-Free COM (RegFree COM) is a technology introduced with Windows XP that allows Component Object Model (COM) components to store activation metadata and CLSID (Class ID) for the component without using the registry.
-Instead, the metadata and CLSIDs of the classes implemented in the component are declared in an assembly manifest (described using XML), stored either as a resource in the executable or as a separate file installed with the component.
-This allows multiple versions of the same component to be installed in different directories, described by their own manifests, as well as XCOPY deployment.
-This technique has limited support for EXE COM servers and cannot be used for system-wide components such as MDAC, MSXML, DirectX or Internet Explorer.
+Registration-free (RegFree) COM was introduced with Windows XP to allow storing type library metadata as an assembly manifest either as a resource in the executable file or in a separate file installed with the component.
+This allows multiple versions of the same component to be installed on the same computer, in different directories.
+And it allows for XCOPY deployment.
+This technology has limited support for EXE COM servers and cannot be used for system-wide components such as MDAC, MSXML, DirectX or Internet Explorer.

 During application loading, the Windows loader searches for the manifest.
 If it is present, the loader adds information from it to the activation context.
 When the COM class factory tries to instantiate a class, the activation context is first checked to see if an implementation for the CLSID can be found.
 Only if the lookup fails, the registry is scanned.